Jump to:

 What game is most like Genshin Impact?

 The game that’s most like Genshin Impact is Wuthering Waves, which is an open-world action RPG that offers a largely similar gacha system, world-building, storytelling, character designs, combat mechanics, and overall gameplay feel.
-Additionally, it’s also a multi-platform, free-to-play game that you can play on almost any device without spending any money, and has better physics, visuals, and F2P economy than most other gacha games on the market.

 What makes a game similar to Genshin Impact?

 Games that are similar to Genshin Impact typically have either an extensive open-world exploration system, an action-packed, party-centric combat, a gacha system for collectible characters and weapons, anime aesthetics, or an overarching, plot-driven narrative with an engaging cast of characters.
-Most of all, games that are often compared to Genshin Impact are all incredibly fun titles in their own right, offering multiple hours of exciting gameplay for you to enjoy.

 How useful was this post?